Creating a sanctuary in our homes is precious.

-Like these handmade egg cups I discovered in 2001 in Tasmania at
+Like these handmade egg cups I discovered in 200.

 To you they may just look like beautiful egg cups, but I found these in the safest place on earth.
 Scroll down to the bottom of this page if you would like to hear the story.

 After much travel since then, I've settled down in Albuquerque, New Mexico and I'm embracing everything New Mexico